 The planning of the irrigation dams goes back to the early 60s.
 The location was determined by DSI in 1970 and the project was finalized in 1995, with tenders issued in 1993.
 The dams have been under planning and construction stages for over 40 years, and only recently completed.

 Villagers near the area who grow vegetables and crop for their livelihood favour the dams, including The Chamber of Agriculture of Bergama.
 In fact, there were several representatives from the supporters of the irrigations dams at Sunday’s rally,

 Expo 2005, The Last Hope

 Izmir is a candidate for the 2015 Expose whose theme is health.
-The associations and individuals working on to save the Allianoi project are hoping that Izmir will be chosen as the Expo 2015 site and the organisers will include Allianoi in their progam and finance the construction of a wall around the site that will save the ancient health center for the benefit oýf expo goers and Turkey.
+The associations and individuals working on to save the Allianoi project are hoping that Izmir will be chosen as the Expo 2015 site and the organisers will include Allianoi in their program and finance the construction of a wall around the site that will save the ancient health centre for the benefit oýf expo goers and Turkey.